 It remains a concern that the general public do not appear to fully understand the SRA's regulatory role, and the important distinction between what are actually two quite separate procedures: the handling of complaints about the SRA's service and the investigation of alleged misconduct by solicitors.
-The Corporate Complaints Team strive to explain the way that risk-based regulation works, with a risk assessment being undertaken before any allegation is investigated fully.
-Frequently, however, their message that no public interest risks arise from a particular allegation is mistakenly interpreted by members of the public as being a complete exoneration of the solicitor concerned.
+The Corporate Complaints Team strive to explain the way that risk-based regulation works, with a risk assessment being undertaken before any allegation is investigated fully, and this year we have noted increased reference to the SRA's three stage Assessment Threshold Test.
+Although it is probably too early to assess the impact of this additional clarification on the number of complaints made about the SRA's handling of concerns, it certainly appears to be a helpful step forward in helping the public understand the SRA's approach.